A wet-dry vac tackles the toughest messes

 vacs come in a range of sizes, from mini wet-dry vacuums that hold around 2

-gallons to large shop vacuums with a 20-gallon capacity.
-Larger models
+gallons to large shop vacuums with a capacity of 20 gallons or more.
+Larger

-typically provide stronger suction, but smaller ones are easier to tote up and
+models typically provide stronger suction, but smaller ones are easier to tote

 Types of Wet / Dry Vacuums